Junh2x/SVS-3rdPOV-Plugin/README.md

 ***Test Version***
 This is a test version.
 It may have bugs or missing features, and it is released for testing and feedback purposes.
 <br><br>
+There are some bugs that need to be fixed in the current v0.0.3 version.
+I'm working on it little by little after work, and I think the next update will take quite some time.
 ## Overview
 The SVS 3rd Person View Mode is a plugin that introduces a third-person camera mode to the **Summer Vacation Scrambled (SVS)** game.
 <br><br>